WJarze/TottoLottek/README.md

 * Conditions - enum class defines the conditions of the lottery
 * Hit - class represent single draw.
 Includes methods that are responsible for creating a Document object to be added to the database
 * Hits - class represents single-game draws
-* Lotto - class represents the rules of the game. in the constructor set up the game conditions using the enum class.
+* Lotto - class represents the rules of the game.
+In the constructor set up the game conditions using the enum class.
-* LuckyDip - Inherits from lotto class
+* LuckyDip - inherits from lotto class
-* Interface Generator - Contains one method to be written , intended to implement a random number generator.
+* Interface Generator - contains one method to be written , intended to implement a random number generator.
 * GeneratorConditions - class represents the conditions a random number generator.
 * RandomGenerator - implemetation Interface Generator.
 Uses streams and GeneratorConditions as method arguments.